StephenKhoaUmass/520-final-project/CONTRIBUTIONS.md

   + Create tests for the backend part in the tests folder using tools like Mocha and Chai

 - addFrontend branch: create some tests for the frontend part in the tests folder using @testing-library/react and @testing-library/jest-dom.
+- Move all these changes to the main branch

 ## Aayush Patel